 It has a heart rate alert, which means if you go above a certain heart rate, it alerts you.
 It keeps the record for seven days.
-This GPS watch has very simple interface and is easy to use.
+This GPS watch has a very simple interface and is easy to use.

 9. Garmin Vivoactive – Classic looks with a Touch

-If you are looking for affordable yet catchy smart GPS watch?
+If you are looking for an affordable yet catchy smart GPS watch?
 Germin Vivoactive is just the right watch for you.
-It’s a rectangular-shaped watch with metal body and mineral screen.
+It’s a rectangular-shaped watch with a metal body and mineral screen.
 It has rubber straps that can be removed and joined easily.

 This watch is great in its own terms in that the software is pretty much basic and easy to understand, yet it allows a lot to do with the device.
 It is an ultrathin GPS smartwatch which makes it more attractive.
-It is equipped with GPS and high-resolution color touchscreen.
-It has built-in sports apps like GPS-enabled running, swimming and a feature that tracks the activities.
+It is equipped with GPS and a high-resolution color touchscreen.
+It has built-in sports apps like GPS-enabled running, swimming, and a feature that tracks the activities.

 10. Garmin Vivoactive 3 – Slim but not that Smart